 Okay, restaurants are expensive.
 Every knows that.
 It’s what you pay for sitting down and getting your choice of food sat in front of you.
 But there are some other things — things more important than money — to consider before making (or keeping) restaurant hopping a habit.

-Cleanliness of RestauRANT
+Cleanliness of the Restaurant

 It bothers me something fierce when a restaurant isn’t clean.
 Sliding into a booth and finding bits of food waiting there for me is terrible.
 This always seems to happen to me.
 Oh, and I never get ice in my water — for sanitary reasons.
 (But I also despise ice because I don’t like straining my drink with my teeth or using a straw.)
 Here’s how to tell if your favorite restaurant is clean.

-Calories at a RestauRANT
+Calories at a Restaurant

 Restaurant chains with 20 or more outlets must post calorie counts.
 That’s great.
 In my opinion, it’s something that should be considered before tucking into a meal.
 There’s a Chinese place I used to eat at a lot.
 I recently found out nearly every entree has 2,000 calories!
 For me, it’s not worth running for hours just to burn off a plate of sesame chicken.